Nishkalkashyap/Quark-docs/guide/setup.md

 Node.js is a platform for building fast and scalable server applications using JavaScript.
 Node.js is the runtime and npm is the Package Manager for Node.js modules.

 ## Network
-A handful of features within Quark require network communication to work, such as the auto-update mechanism, querying and installing packages.
+A handful of features within Quark require network communication to work, such as the auto-update mechanism, querying and installing node packages.
 For these features to work properly in a proxy environment, you must have the product correctly configured.

 If you are behind a firewall which needs to whitelist domains used by Quark, here's the list of hostnames you should allow communication to go through: